 Another thing that concerns me about this document is that it was provided to the company ‘the day before the CCC meeting [of December 12, 2017]‘.
 This would of course forestall the 20+ year extension actually being discussed by the CCC prior to its being applied for, or its approval by the Minister for Resources.
 I understand that the company would still require a modification to the conditions of approval under the Minister for Planning to allow them to mine until 2045.
 However, at the present rate, that is likely to be sought and approved in the same way as in previous years (i.e. sought without consultation, approved despite general objection, issued immediately before or after a CCC meeting).
-Indeed the Recommendation from the Department of Planning to approve modification 3 was signed on the day after the 20th CCC meeting of June 21ist, 2016, and the contents of that recommendation witthehld until that time (i.e, immediately after the meeting).
+Indeed the Recommendation from the Department of Planning to approve modification 3 was signed on the day after the 20th CCC meeting of June 21st, 2016, and the contents of that recommendation witthehld until that time (i.e, immediately after the meeting).
 It seems these approvals are made to order, to minimise pre-approval scrutiny by Committee members, rather than to encourage or enable our involvement in the process.

 I was not around to see whether the mining company, under its name at the time (Unity Mining), “consulted” with the CCC before applying to introduce on-site cyanide processing, jettison most of its statement of commitments and exceed or delete key limitations, prohibitions and deadlines imposed by the Land and Environment Court Order of 2012.
 All of which were sought from the Department of Planning (and granted, with the exception of cyanide), under Modification 3.
 I doubt the Committee was consulted, and further doubt that they would have consented.

 In sum, in my time with the CCC, little to no effective consultation has occurred.
 This appears to be symptomatic of a broader institutional doublespeak, whereby the entire state and national planning apparatus is designed to prevent people from having an effective say, whilst allowing them to feel that they are participating in shaping their future.
 Anyone who has spoken in the full gamut of prescribed public forums leading to the approval of a state-significant project or modification – submissions to the Department of Planning, presentations to the Planning Assessment Commission, submissions to the Federal Department of Environment, joining a Community Consultative Committee, will come to the realisation that that their voice and that of their peers is “noted and ignored”.
 You learn that the determination is pre-written, and that determination is “approval with conditions” (unless it’s a renewable energy project, which the government is still uneasy about).
 These conditions, in turn, are eroded in the next modification, which is approved with conditions, and so-on.
 The whole process is a façade.
-There are no checks and balances, only checkmarks and imbalances that allow exploitation and environmental degradation to continue under the guise of democratic process and moderation.
+There are no checks and balances, only checkmarks and sandwiches.
+Meanwhile, exploitation and environmental degradation continue under the guise of democratic process and moderation.

 From the commissioning of an “Environmental Assessment” by an industrial proponent, to the long-awaited “Recommendation” of the Department of Planning to the final say of the “Independent” Planning Assessment Commission, to the hijacking words like “sustainability” from the EPBC Act by the Department of Environment… from the inevitable finding of “no significant impact” by all who stand to profit or claim a part in recovering a fraction of the expense made in running the apparatus of industrial “development” from exhibition to approval to the endless monitoring and management of toxic legacies and scarred landscapes… This whole process exists only to keep a cast of consultants and bureaucrats employed, to distribute accountability as thinly as possible, and satisfy the public that their best interests must – for all that time, tedium and expense – be being looked after.
 Meanwhile the Dargues gold, which belongs to the people of Australia, is being mined and sold without our consent, against the express wishes of those who engaged with the process.
 One thing is clear: we need no longer consult with the proper channels, these institutions that fail to protect our health, further our will, or defend our future.
 We speak among ourselves, and one person at a time, our disillusionment will seep into public consciousness.